-In the United States, discussion of delivery drones usually follows stories such as this New York Times piece about Amazon testing product delivery drones.
-While Amazon may be aiming for an automated distribution channel, drones offer hope to public and social sector organizations as well.
+In the United States, discussion of delivery drones usually follows stories such as this New York Times piece about Amazon testing drone delivery of packages.
+Drone delivery also offers hope to public and social sector organizations as well.

 Healthcare is one obvious sector requiring time-critical distribution.
-A patient’s condition can deteriorate while awaiting test results or medicine deliver hampered by lack of infrastructure.
+A patient’s condition can deteriorate while awaiting test results or medicine delivery hampered by lack of infrastructure.

-As stated in the CBS News story, medical deliveries in Rwanda can require weeks due to poor roads that are often hampered by weather and vegetation.
-Aerial delivery by drones cuts the time require to just hours.
+As stated in the CBS News story, medical deliveries in Rwanda can require weeks.
+Harsh weather and problems with vegetation can make roads impassable.
+Drone delivery cuts the time required to just hours.
 Improving any organization process by 95 percent or more has a transformative effect.

-In the case of medicine, one such impact is expanding the number of tests available to doctors in remote areas.
+Using drones can also expand the number of tests doctors in remote areas can perfrom.
 Often tests are not possible because they can’t be performed on-site and transporting samples to a central lab takes too much time.
-If a remote doctor can now deliver samples for testing in a couple hours, and get results by mobile phone, then the range of care available increases dramatically.
+With drones and cell phones, a doctor can now deliver samples for testing in a couple hours, and get results by text.
+This expands the range of care dramatically.
 That doctor is now more competitive with services available in more developed areas with better infrastructure.

-Distribution by drone also holds promise in disaster relief, when normal infrastructure has been disrupted just when there’s increased need to distribute food, medicine, and other supplies.
+Distribution by drone also holds promise in disaster relief.
+Floods, fires, and earthquakes leave roads and bridges destroyed just when there’s increased need to distribute food, medicine, and other supplies.

 Drones still face obstacles of availability, reliability, cost, and regulation.
-The ability to transform distribution of social goods may help knock down those obstacles and put more drones in the sky.
+Speeding distribution of social goods may help knock down those obstacles and put more drones in the sky.